-|Candidate assessment||Early to mid-Feb 2014||Committee meets and evaluates applications.|
+|Candidate assessment||Early to mid-Feb 2014||Admissions Committee meet and evaluate applications.|

-|First round||Late Feb/ Early Mar||Offer extended with a 2 week response date.|
+|First round||Late Feb/ Early Mar||First round offers extended with a 2 week response date.|

-|Second round||Mid-Mar||Offer extended with a 2 week response date.|
+|Second round||Mid-Mar||Second round offers extended with a 2 week response date.|

-|Third round offers||Late Mar||Offer extended with a 2 week response date.|
+|Third round offers||Late Mar||Third round offers extended with a 2 week response date.|

-Course requirements: Applicants must have a strong preparation in economics, including full year* courses in:
+b) (Minimum) COURSE requirements: Applicants must have a strong preparation in economics, including full year* courses in:

-- intermediate-level micro theory (prefer ECO 206Y, accept ECO 204Y, 200Y)
+- intermediate-level micro theory (at the UofT, we prefer ECO 206Y, but also accept ECO 204Y, 200Y)

-- intermediate-level macro theory (prefer ECO 208Y, accept ECO 202Y, 209Y)
+- intermediate-level macro theory (at the UofT, we prefer ECO 208Y, but also accept ECO 202Y, 209Y)

-- calculus (MAT 133Y, 135Y, 137Y, 157Y)
+- calculus (at the UofT, we prefer MAT 133Y, 135Y, 137Y, 157Y)

-- statistics (prefer ECO 227, accept ECO 220Y, STA 257H/261H)
+- statistics (at the UofT, we prefer ECO 227, but also accept ECO 220Y, STA 257H/261H)

 * A full-year course is equivalent to 2 one-semester courses.
 See FAQ page for components in required courses.

-In addition, the application must be supported by:
+The application must be supported by:

-- At least 2 letters of reference from academic* advisors or instructors uploaded online (or in signed/sealed envelopes).
+- At least 2 letters of reference from academic** advisors or instructors uploaded online (or in signed/sealed envelopes)

-- A one-page statement.
+- A one-page 'statement of interest' (see FAQ)

-- A resume or CV.
+- A resume or CV (curriculum vitae)

-* A work reference is accepted in exceptional cases.
+** A work reference is accepted in exceptional cases.

 - How applications are assessed: Each qualified applicant will be evaluated on the basis of academic performance, letters of reference, the specific courses completed and, in the case of an international student, GRE scores and in some cases, test scores in English language proficiency.
 Preference is given to applicants who have completed (with high standing) advanced-level courses in any or all of economics, mathematics and econometrics.
-Relevant work experience is NOT required, but is also taken into account, as is professional certification from the CFA Institute (www.cfainstitute.org).
+Relevant work experience or training in finance is NOT required, but is also taken into account, as is professional certification from the CFA Institute (www.cfainstitute.org).

 - Candidates can check the status of their application by logging into their profile on the SGS Online Admissions Site.